 Here is an example of an annotated bibliography entry in Chicago author-date style.

-An annotated bibliography is arranged the same way as a reference list, works cited or bibliography page.
-Follow the letter by letter alphabetizing method by the author(s) last name, first name.
+Arrange an annotated bibliography the same way as a regular bibliography page.
+Just follow the letter by letter alphabetizing method by the author(s) last name.
 If there is no author, use the title, the organization’s name or the website.
 Finally, follow the same spacing and page formatting as in your bibliography.

 Annotated Bibliographies as Sources

-Many times, annotated bibliographies are published as a whole work on their own.
+Many times, Chicago style format annotated bibliographies are published as a whole work on their own.
 These bibliographies are excellent sources for your research.
-This annotated bibliography evaluates sources on Civil War activities in the Lorian County, Ohio area.
+For example, this annotated bibliography evaluates sources on Civil War activities in Lorain County, Ohio.

-Creating an annotated bibliography is an excellent way to sharpen your research skills.
-You will learn how to find information about the source, research an author’s background to determine authority, and distinguish between a primary and secondary source.
+Creating a Chicago annotated bibliography is an excellent way to sharpen your research skills.
+Firstly, you’ll learn how to find information about the source.
+Also, you will research an author’s background to determine authority and distinguish between a primary and secondary source.
 This will have you well on your way to becoming a Chicago style bibliography master for creating your next paper.